seL4/sel4-tutorials/tutorials/fault-handlers/fault-handlers.md

 order to rectify an anomalous condition in the current thread and then return to the previous instruction stream.

-In seL4, faults are modeled as separately programmer-designated "fault handler" threads.
+In seL4, faults are modelled as separately programmer-designated "fault handler" threads.
 In monolithic kernels, faults are not usually delivered to a userspace handler, but they are handled by the monolithic kernel itself.